 They are full of toxic chemicals, which don’t need to be disclosed.

 There are no regulations around air fresheners so companies do not need to disclose any of the ingredients in these products.
 If you look at the air fresheners down the grocery store aisle, take a look at the packaging and see if you can find an ingredients list.
 Very likely not.
+With this being said, not all air fresheners are bad.
+For example, similarly to Scentsy Car Bars that use natural products to create these lovely scents, if you do some research, you may be able to find other air fresheners out there that do not contain toxic chemicals.

 Even if there are ingredients listed, chances are the terms “fragrance” or “parfum” are used.
 (Because using the French word for fragrance means it’s not as bad.
 Not.)
 If you’ve read my post on ingredients to avoid in skincare products, then you know that the word “fragrance” can encompass hundreds of chemicals hidden behind that word.
 National Resources Defense Council has a paper on this topic, and Environmental Defence has a great Guide to Fragrance (focusing on perfumes) that explains why this is such a big deal.